 If you're in pain because of a work-related back injury, you're not alone.
 Workers who suffer a back injury may experience mild, sharp, or gnawing pain.
 These injuries can cause brief impairment, short-term difficulties, or long-term problems that become difficult to resolve.
 They can even result in permanent disabilities, as well as a lifetime of pain and suffering.

-When your priority is bringing home enough money to care for your family, you may just want to try to heal and move beyond the pain.
-However, that can often seem impossible when you have a lingering injury affecting everything you do.
+When your priority is bringing home enough money to care for your family, you may want to try to heal and move beyond the pain.
+However, that can often seem impossible when you have a lingering back injury affecting everything you do.

-On-the-Job Back Injuries
+Seeking Workers' Compensation for On-the-Job Back Injuries

 A back injury affects the body's musculoskeletal system, which includes soft tissues, cartilage, nerves, joints, discs, and spinal structures.
 The pain often changes the way people live, work, and play.
 In addition, a back injury can lead to other types of injuries as your body attempts to continue moving through this injury.
 This can cause pain and reduced motion in the extremities, neck, and hips.